ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/Database.tables.md

 To view the datajoint Princeton lightsheet schema, [click here](https://github.com/BrainSharer/database_portal/blob/master/schemas/princeton_lightsheet.py).

-For a full listing of all tables in the active_atlas_production database, [see here](table_names_reorganized.md)
+For a full listing of all tables in the active_atlas_production database sorted by category, [see here](table_names_reorganized.md)

 The following prefixes are used to mark the appropriate key: